vsivsi/meteor-file-collection/README.md

 **If you would like to become a maintainer, Great!.
 The best way to get there is to make some high quality PRs!
 Eventually I will probably get tired of merging them and will just give you permission to push and publish.
 If there is enough community interest, I will probably migrate all of my Meteor packages into a separate github org so that they can live on without my direct involvement.**

 **Why?
-Simple: I'm no longer actively developing or maintaining any Meteor based applications (and have no forseeable plans to do so).
+Simple: I'm no longer actively developing or maintaining any Meteor based applications (and have no foreseeable plans to do so).
 Having moved on, the effort to keep up with changes in the Meteor/Atmosphere ecosystem no longer has any payoff for me personally.**

 ## Introduction